TangleInc/release-tool/README.md

 2. For one time run: simply save these lines or create alias.
 Then, each time you want to use release_tool you will need to execute them before running release_tool commands.

-3. While creating [handy command](#225-Create-handy-command-release`) you can also configure shell environment
+3. While creating [handy command \./release](#225-create-handy-command-release) you can also configure shell environment

 After you created `./release` file, edit it to make it like that: